mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Simple 1D CNN

-This model is a small one-dimensional CNN.
+This model is a small one-dimensional \ac{CNN}.
 The first layer is a convolution layer of size 1, bringing the filter space dimensionality from 1 to 128 while keeping the spatial dimensions.
 The rationale for this layer is to align the feature space with the embedding model introduced in \autoref{simple-1d-cnn-with-embedding-layer}.
 Then, the model consists of three convolutional blocks, each with two convolutional layers and a max pooling layer.
 After the convolutional blocks comes a global average pooling layer, and a fully-connected block with a single hidden layer for classification.
 Dropout with a rate of 0.3 is applied after each convolution blocks and between the two fully-connected layers.
 The full model specification is shown in \autoref{table:simple-1d-cnn}.
 The model has a total of 152,282 trainable parameters.
 This model is hereby referred to as _Simple1d_.

 Table: Simple 1D CNN \label{table:simple-1d-cnn}